wo-language/wo/dev.md

 This project is a fork of the "go" repo, which is the source for the Go compiler, library, and testing.
 This means that this repo can get compiled into a modified version of the Go compiler.
 If you were to follow the [full instructions for a source install](https://go.dev/doc/install/source#bootstrapFromCrosscompiledSource) with this repo, your computer would have this repo's compiler as your Go compiler in many targets of your choosing.
 That is how you can install Wo.
 Since it is a modification, it's not safe to rely on it as a Go builder.
 This is because, although it is meant to run .go files, it modifies those exact same files with extra logic (by checking if the current file is .wo), but that could fail, and then `go` could fail.

+This file is meant to be changed per commit, associated with details that apply to that specific commit e.g. current outputs.

-For linking, it will depend on your IDE, but it wasn't hard to add ".wo" as a file type association in goland
+For syntax linking in a code editor, it will depend on your IDE, but it wasn't hard to add ".wo" as a file type association in goland

 Development steps:

 - running and testing this default repo [✅]
 - run a modified compiler [✅]
     - run a .wo file (in a separate project) [✅]
 - modifying the compiler code to support each kind of syntax [Doing...]
   - doing it for just one and test running it
   - make code formatter detect it

-modifying the runner to support that transformation
+- modifying the runner to support that transformation

-possibly making the `wo` command separate, or at least instructing on how to make it an alias.
+- possibly making the `wo` command separate, or at least instructing on how to make it an alias.

-checking if it still reaches all the targets
+- checking if it still reaches all the targets

-setting up the website in Go then Wo
+- setting up the website in Go then Wo

-dealing with versions and downloadable executable installations for other users to test, perhaps offering an online playground
+- dealing with versions and downloadable executable installations for other users to test, perhaps offering an online playground

-a transpiler that converts them between each other
+- a transpiler that converts them between each other

----

-running go on a .wo file seems to give "function main is undeclared in the main package"

-todo:
+### todo

 1. refactor test/wo/*.wo -> test/wo_*.wo if they don't get ran, also need to change some bat file to include it in the tests maybe
 2. add automated tests in my own run_wo.bat

-### run without tests:
+### run without tests

 ```
 cd src
 ./make.bat
 ```

+### current state

+running go on a .wo file seems to give "function main is undeclared in the main package"

 current expected output: linkname must refer to declared function or variable (I haven't set it up)

-creation of the compiler runs: go test -run=Generate -write=all to create custom types
+---

-I think the compiler runs in this order: build serialize scanner parser resolver walk
+I think the compiler runs in this order: build serialize scanner parser resolver walk creation of the compiler runs:

+`go test -run=Generate -write=all`
+to create custom types
+which I probably must run too

 current commit syntax attempt to add: